RutviShah2/RutviShah2/README.md

 # 💫 About Me 💫
 🔭 I'm a Computer Science Student
-👯 Currently learning Java, HTML, and CSS
+👯 Currently learning Java and JavaScript
 🌱 Always up for learning something new and building cool projects!
 ⚡ Fun fact – Trying to maintain GitHub streak!